oats-ts/docs/src/md/SdkTypes.md

 This guide will showcase the main types generated for the client side.

+> As for all guides, this one is based on the [book store](https://github.com/oats-ts/oats-schemas/blob/master/schemas/book-store.json) example.

-A big chunk of the generated types is the same as for the server side (JSON schema based types and parameter types), so in this chapter I'm highlighting the differences.
+A big chunk of the generated types is the same as for the server side (JSON schema based types and parameter types), so in this guide I'm highlighting the parts that are unique to the client / SDK side.

+As for all guides, we are going to use the [book store](https://github.com/oats-ts/oats-schemas/blob/master/schemas/book-store.json) example

 ## The SDK type